githubnext/eea/docs/report.md

   - Example change: "filter is O(n), map is O(n), distinct is O(n log n)"
   - Result: Code changes are generated to improve the complexity of the distinct function from O(n^2) to O(n log n), e.g. by using a hash set.

+Note that all these changes are succinct.
+In total, for the 14 examples above, the total number of changed words is about 50.
+This is a key feature of EEA: the changes are succinct and easy to understand, and yet also precise in intent, because they are based on a specification that is derived from the code itself.

 Together these mean EEA gives a portal to multiple different approaches to software development, including:

 - Specification by properties